 In the last decade Spotify has not only changed the way we consume music, but has been able to alter the music industry itself.
-It is the most popular streaming music platform, which is why the data it releases are very significant to take the pulse of the music business.
+It is the most popular streaming music platform, which is why the data it releases is very significant to get a feel for the music business.

 The study, carried out in April, reveals that Spotify has 1,320,597 unique artists, of which the five with the greatest number of followers are Ed Sheeran, Drake, Ariana Grande, Rihanna and Eminem, as can be seen in the following table:

 How are artists distributed according to the impact they have on Spotify?
 We will put our attention on the following graph:

 The horizontal axis represents the position that artists are in according to the number of followers they have on Spotify, from 0 to 100.
 It is striking how the number of followers that 40% of the artists with the least reach have represent almost the same number of followers of the artists who are in 80th position.
 The difference is imperceptible.
 The best sellers, meanwhile, represent 1% and are the ones with the most followers.
 Between these and the rest of the artists we see on average an enormous distance.

 We will use a logarithmic scale so that the difference is not so pronounced and so we can get a better idea.
 In the following graph, being one point higher on the vertical axis means multiplying by 2.7 (almost tripling) the number of followers compared to the previous point.
 We see how the bulk of the artists who are on Spotify, represented by the horizontal axis, are between 3 and 10 of the scale, with the number exceeding point 11 being minimal:

 Artists by popularity